 Undergraduate Summer Fellowships

 Applications are accepted December 1 - February 15.
-The application period for the summer 2013 fellowship is closed.
-The fellowship application will reopen for the summer 2014 program on December 1, 2013.
-Undergraduate students only (students graduating spring 2014 or before are not eligible).
+The fellowship application will reopen for the summer 2017 program on December 1, 2016.
+Undergraduate students only (students graduating spring 2017 or before are not eligible).
 The summer fellowship is a full time opportunity.

-( (The Cancer Biology Graduate Program in the Department of Oncology, and the Karmanos Cancer Institute provide Undergraduate Summer Research Fellowships to outstanding undergraduates interested in a career in biomedical research.
+The Cancer Biology Graduate Program in the Department of Oncology, and the Karmanos Cancer Institute provide Undergraduate Summer Research Fellowships to outstanding undergraduates interested in a career in biomedical research.
 Each student admitted to this 10 week program will be assigned to a faculty member under whose direction he/she will carry out a specific research assignment designed to yield new research findings.
 Students are expected to maintain records of their research, participate in lab meetings and departmental programmatic seminars, attend a one-hour course once a week, and to prepare and deliver a poster describing his/her work on Summer Research Poster Day along with other summer fellows.
 Funds to support the training of undergraduates have been derived from local philanthropy.
-Seven positions will be available during the summer of 2014.
 Underrepresented minority students are encouraged to apply.

 Karmanos Cancer Institute and Wayne State University have had a long-standing interest in training young scientists for careers in cancer research.
 This interest culminated in a formal Cancer Biology Graduate Program in 1989 designed to train PhD level cancer biology researchers.
 In 2010, the graduate program was integrated into the newly formed Department of Oncology at the Wayne State University School of Medicine.
 Throughout this period, the program has actively recruited outstanding college students for summer research fellowships.
 The objective of this training program is to introduce outstanding college science majors to the realities of scientific research, and to prepare them a PhD program in Cancer Research.